JoniVR/VerticalCardSwiper/README.md

 ## Usage
 `VerticalCardSwiper` behaves a lot like a standard `UICollectionView`.
-To use it inside your UIViewController:
+To use it inside your `UIViewController`:

 ```swift
 import VerticalCardSwiper